qingybai/Copenhagen-Masterclass-Continuous-K-theory/README.md

 ## Overview
 This file collects the distribution of workload for the volunteers of live LaTeXing group of the 2024 Copenhagen Masterclass on Continuous K-theory.
 Feel free to edit this file and put your name after a talk if you plan to live-TeX that one, it's OK if 2 people are working on the same talk, but ideally should not overlap too much (and you should communicate with each other if you are working on the same talk).
+Please follow the naming convention of the folder.
 ## Distribution of workload
 Efimov Talk 1 - Monday morning:
 Efimov Talk 2 - Monday afternoon: